 - High-gain optical amplifiers, for example fiber amplifiers (but not optical parametric amplifiers), are also sensitive, because any back-reflected light will again be amplified, and might destroy parts of the amplifier or components connected to its input.

 - In optical fiber communications, back-reflected light may increase the bit error rate.
+Time-resolved return loss measurements (see above) are extensively used for monitoring fiber-optic links.

 If you like this article, share it with your friends and colleagues, e.g. via social media: